10 Foods That Siberian Huskies Should Avoid

 Key Takeaways

-• Even small amounts of toxic foods can cause long-term damage
+• Small amounts of toxic foods can cause long-term damage before symptoms appear.

-• When in doubt, choose simple, cooked, dog-safe ingredients
+• Always prefer simple, cooked, dog-safe ingredients over processed foods.

 Watch Out For These 10 Foods